openCOVIDIndia/Sterilo_portable_sterilizer/README.md

 # Sterilo - Portable UV-C Steriliser
 ![](doc/EN/img/STERILO%20(2).png)

+Sterilo is an open-source, low-cost portable UV-C sterilizer for decontaminating common surface touchpoints in isolation wards and ICUs.
+It is designed to be DIY-friendly, allowing the possibility of decentralised manufacturing using locally  available materials.

 ## Background

-- For ensuring that the procedures used to treat COVID-19 are risk free in terms of viral/bacterial contamination, hospitals normally follow disinfection/sterilisation methods.
-Disinfection methods involving NaClO and alcohol wipes which are still inefficient against bacterial spore formation and with most of the viruses.
-Besides, the hospital staff directly come in contact with these surfaces during treatment, leading to a higher risk of COVID-19 transmission.

-- For sterilisation procedures in ICUs and Isolation wards, fumigation and autoclave treatment are the most commonly used methods.
-However, with autoclaves, there are so many high exposure contact points that dont fit into the standard size of the enclosure.
-Beside there is also water droplet formation after usage which requires another round of drying treatment before reuse in the hospitals.
-As the total duration takes around 1 hour, during an increased surge of patients especially during this COVID-19 crisis, the autoclave would exceed its batch processing capability.

-- The fumigation process also requires extensive time (48 hours is the medically accepted standard).
-Currently in most of the Indian hospitals, the operations resume 30 minutes after the fumigation which renders the treatment partially effective thereby increasing the viral load in ICUs and hospital wards.
+Amidst the raging coronavirus pandemic, sterilization of surfaces and common touch points is the key to prevent cross contamination between patients and healthcare workers and to enhance treatment, within isolation wards and Intensive care units (ICU).

+Current surface disinfection methods involve spraying Sodium Hypochlorite solution (NaClO) [1] and alcohol wipes, and rinsing after a waiting time of 30 minutes, repeated 3 times a day.
+These methods are however not effective [2] against many microbes like bacterial spores [3] and in surfaces with high viral loads.
+Hence, sterilization is preferred over just disinfection.
+Even high level disinfectants like 2% glutaraldehyde [4] are ineffective unless exposed for 12 hours.
+Besides, when the healthcare workers directly come in contact (touch) with these infected surfaces while treating patients, they become carriers of infection, leading to a higher risk of COVID-19 transmission [5] within the isolation ward /ICU.

+On the other hand, autoclaves are the gold standard in sterilizing smaller instruments used in ICUs and Isolation wards.
+Each autoclave cycle takes 30 minutes while the drying process takes an hour to remove steam residue on the instruments.
+However, a surge in coronavirus patients in a given hospital might lead to exceeding the capacity of autoclaves.

+There are other disinfection methods such as Fumigation, which uses high level disinfectants like Formaldehyde [7] and Glutaraldehyde [8,9].
+This method requires 10 hours of exposure time [10] and another 24 hours for the fumes to be ventilated, after fumigation is carried out in a room.
+However, currently in many of the Indian government hospitals, the operations resume 30 minutes, that too in poorly ventilated rooms after the fumigation which renders healthcare workers exposed to its harmful fumes.
+Harmful effects [11,12] include mucous membrane irritation, pulmonary symptoms, Epistaxis, allergic contact dermatitis, asthma.

+Ultraviolet radiation is an effective sterilization method, commonly found in Biosafety cabinets.
+The spectrum between 254nm to 265nm usually called UV-C has the maximum germicidal effect.[13]
+However, this method is currently not used in hospitals due to its harmful effects to human beings on exposure like skin cancer and eye damage [14].

+Existing UVC Sterilizer robots [15] and trolley models [16] that are being introduced in the market to sterilize isolation wards require the people in the ward to vacate the ward while it sterilizes, since it places patients at risk of exposure to UVC radiation.
+But vacating is not logistically feasible, especially in Indian government hospitals.
+Hence the main need is to effectively sterilize frequently touched surfaces without causing harmful effects to patients and healthcare workers.

 <p float="left">
    <img src="https://www.thehindu.com/news/cities/mumbai/u43q2m/article31158060.ece/ALTERNATES/LANDSCAPE_1200/15BMDISINFECTION" width="300" />